jameslamb/ML4EVIEWS/README.md

 ###Installing EViews Add-ins

 The instructions below describe installing the tscval add-in.
-NOTE: requires EVies 9.0 or greater.
+NOTE: requires EViews 9.0 or greater.

 1. Clone this repo to your local machine.
 If you are not a Git user, you can download a zip archive of the project [here](https://github.com/jameslamb/ML4EVIEWS/archive/master.zip).
 2. Navigate to ML4EVIEWS/tscval/Installers and open up tscval.aipz.